 The Chinese Tourism Takeover

 There was a time, not too long ago, when #China was a country isolated from the outside world.
 Prior to 1978, few citizens were permitted to travel beyond the nation’s borders and, of those who did travel abroad, almost none of these were trips in the name of leisure.
-It’s hard to believe is it not?

 It was not until the 1990s that China really started to relax its ‘Approved Destination Status’ #tourism policy, over time expanding its list of ‘allowed’ #tourist #destinations to encompass over 110 countries.